tony-xlh/PDF2Image/README.md

 * Convert Mode:
    * Image only.
 Directly extract the images in PDF files.
    * Render all.
 Render pages into images.
+The output image's resolution and bitdepth might be different from its original values.
    * Auto.
 Automatically detect which mode to use based on whether the PDF page contains only one image.
 * Resolution: specify the DPI for the rendering of pages.
 Only valid using the "Render all" mode.
 * Render with annotations: render PDF annotations.